2020 Phala Phala robbery: 2022 timeline

 On 16 July, the National Commissioner of SAPS General Sehlahle Fannie Masemola announced that Lieutenant General Sam Shitlabane had taken command of Presidential Protection Service (PPS) replacing Major-Gen Wally Rhoode.

-On 18 July 2022, President Cyril Ramaphosa missed the deadline to answer thirty-one questions put to him by the Office of the Public Protector after it had been extended on 22 June and a further request for an extension was asked for and denied.
-But on 23 July, President Cyril Ramaphosa responded to the Office of the Public Protector's thirty-one questions.
+On 18 July 2022, Ramaphosa missed the deadline to answer thirty-one questions put to him by the Office of the Public Protector after it had been extended on 22 June and a further request for an extension was asked for and denied.
+But on 23 July, Ramaphosa responded to the Office of the Public Protector's thirty-one questions.

 In July, despite many requests from opposition parties, the Department of Home Affairs refused to confirm Immanuela David's nationality on the grounds of privacy laws which required the latter to consent to its release.

 On 25 July, The Sunday Independent published Presidential Protection Service General Wally Rhoode's alleged responses to questions put to him by the Public Protector.
-He had allegedly confirmed that he had driven to Namibia with President Ramaphosa's adviser, Bejani Chauke.
+He had allegedly confirmed that he had driven to Namibia with Ramaphosa's adviser, Bejani Chauke.
 They met Namibian police and were flown to Windhoek by helicopter arranged by Namibian President Hage Geingob.
 This was denied by Geingob's spokesperson.
 Other allegations made by the newspaper were that the Namibians had become involved after the alleged robbers had been arrested, interrogated, paid off and released in South Africa at the end of March 2020.
 At least two of the robbers had then entered Namibia, one illegally.
 The former, Erkki Shikongo, was arrested prior to the Namibian meeting, when Namibian police were investigating money transfers and Immanuwela David was arrested in June 2020 after crossing illegally, bribery and in possession of luxury goods and cash.

 It was also alleged in Rhoode's statement to the public protector, that he blamed the late Deputy Commissioner Sindile Mfazi for not implementing a proper investigation of the robbery.
 Four police generals called Rhoode a "shameless liar" and that he had never reported the robbery nor that the former national police commissioner authorised Rhoode's trip to Namibia.

-At the end of July, Police Commissioner Fannie Masemola stated in an affidavit that no case of theft was ever reported by President Cyril Ramaphosa.
+At the end of July, Police Commissioner Fannie Masemola stated in an affidavit that no case of theft was ever reported by Ramaphosa.
 He also stated that the theft took place on 10 February 2020 and was only reported on 2 March 2020 to the then head of protection services Major-General Wally Rhoode.

 The Independent Police Investigative Directorate (IPID) announced on 2 August it would investigate the conduct of the police officers involved in the Phala Phala robbery in regard to police regulations while the Hawks would continue to investigate possible criminal police conduct.
 ATM president Vuyo Zungula had written to the directorate in late June asking them to investigate the matter and again July.